rociojalifi/rociojalifi/contents/blog/inslulin-and-growth-hormone/index.md

 ---
-title: Insulin nullifies Growth Hormone
+title: Pre & post-workout meals considered dangerous
 date: 2020-12-08
 template: blog
 image: ./balanza.jpg
 banner: ./meal_2.jpg
-published: true
+published: false
 description: By maintaining insulin low, consuming a healthy fats and a moderate amount of protein, you will turn on necessary protein synthesis, mobilize fat, and take full advantage of growth hormone.
 ---